cschladetsch/RustP2PChat/Readme.md

 ### Sending messages

 Once connected, type messages and press Enter to send.
-Messages from the peer will appear prefixed with "Peer:".
+Messages are displayed with color-coded prefixes:
+- Your messages: "You:" in green
+- Peer messages: "Peer:" in cyan

 To exit, press Ctrl+C.